telius/Sfui/README.md

 *   **Bars not showing/appearing incorrectly:** Ensure `sfui` is enabled in your addon list.
 Try reloading your UI (`/rl`).
 *   **Errors in chat:** If you encounter Lua errors, please report them to the author with the full error message and steps to reproduce.
-*   **Texture/Color settings not saving:** Ensure you are correctly selecting and applying settings in the options panel.
-A UI reload (`/rl`) might be necessary after some changes (though this addon attempts to apply changes live where possible).

 ---